-You will be given excused absences for observance of religious holy days.
 By UT Austin policy, you must notify me of your pending absence at least fourteen days prior to the date of observance of a religious holy day.
-If you must miss a class, an examination, a work assignment, or a project in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable time after the absence.
-If more than two days lapse between the exam and your return, the missed exam will be dropped as a requirement for you.
-Missed quizzes will not be made up, but will be dropped in determining your quiz score.
+If you must miss a class, examination, assignment, quiz, project, etc. in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable time after the absence.